TUIlmenauAMS/PythonSoundTools/README.md

 * wavwrite(snd,Fs,sndfile):

-   This function implements the wawwrite function, similar to Octave or Matlab, to write a wav sound file from a vector snd with sampling rate Fs, with: import sound; sound.wavwrite(snd,Fs,'sound.wav');
+   This function implements the wawwrite function, similar to Octave or Matlab, to write a wav sound file from a vector snd with sampling rate Fs.
+It also supports mnulti-channel.
+With: import sound; sound.wavwrite(snd,Fs,'sound.wav');